the1lab/1lab/src/Cat/Reasoning.lagda.md

 # Reasoning combinators for categories

-When doing category theory, we often have to perform many "trivial" algebraic manipulations like reassociation, insertion of identity morphisms, etc.
-On paper we can omit these steps, but Agda is a bit more picky!
+When doing category theory, we often have to perform many "trivial" algebraic manipulations like reassociation, insertion of identity morphisms, etc.  On paper we can omit these steps, but proof assistants are a bit more picky!
 We could just do these steps in our proofs one after another, but this clutters things up.
 Instead, we provide a series of reasoning combinators to make writing (and reading) proofs easier.

 Most of these helpers were taken from `agda-categories`.